ryjones/rl-report/labs/business-partner-agent-repolinter-report.md

 Below is a list of files or patterns that failed:

-- `frontend/babel.config.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `frontend/babel.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `frontend/jest.config.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `frontend/jest.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `frontend/src/constants.js`: The first 5 lines do not contain the pattern(s): License.
-- `frontend/src/main.js`: The first 5 lines do not contain the pattern(s): License.
-- `frontend/src/model/model.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `frontend/src/model/model.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `frontend/src/plugins/vuetify.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `frontend/src/plugins/vuetify.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `frontend/src/router/index.js`: The first 5 lines do not contain the pattern(s): License.
-- `frontend/src/store/actions.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `frontend/src/store/actions.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `frontend/src/store/getters.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `frontend/src/store/getters.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `frontend/src/store/index.js`: The first 5 lines do not contain the pattern(s): License.
-- `frontend/src/utils/partnerUtils.js`: The first 5 lines do not contain the pattern(s): License.
-- `frontend/src/utils/sortUtils.js`: The first 5 lines do not contain the pattern(s): License.
-- `frontend/src/components/tableHeaders/PartnerHeaders.js`: The first 5 lines do not contain the pattern(s): License.
-- `frontend/src/components/tableHeaders/PresentationListHeaders.js`: The first 5 lines do not contain the pattern(s): License.
-- `frontend/src/components/tableHeaders/WalletHeaders.js`: The first 5 lines do not contain the pattern(s): License.
-- `frontend/src/store/modules/socketevents.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `frontend/src/store/modules/socketevents.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `frontend/src/store/modules/taa.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `frontend/src/store/modules/taa.js`: The first 7 lines do not contain the pattern(s): Copyright, License.

 ### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>